huangyh09/brie/doc/quick_start.rst

 support from Tensorflow, the environment setting is straightforwad, see our guide on `GPU Usage <./install.html#gpu-usage>`_.

+This step support various settings for either quantifications of splicing or detection of splicing phenotypes.
+You can directly run step 2.2 if you only want to perform phenotype detection.

 Step2.1: isoform quantification
 -------------------------------

-Second, you can quantify the isoform with cell / gene or none features.
-Usually, we recommend to use aggregated imputation even if you don't have any feature, namely ``mode 2`` in `brie-quant CLI <brie_quant.html>`_ as follows (please add ``--interceptMode gene``),
+You can quantify the isoform with cell or gene features or both or none.
+Usually, we recommend to use aggregated imputation even if you don't have any feature, namely ``mode 2`` in `brie-quant CLI <brie_quant.html>`_ as follows (please add ``--interceptMode gene`` for aggregating cells as prior for each gene),

 .. code-block:: bash